Gate of Supreme Harmony

 The Qing Dynasty also renamed the East and West Corner Gates: the West Corner Gate was renamed to the Gate of Correct Conduct, or Zhēndù Mén (贞度门); the East Corner Gate was renamed to the Gate of Manifest Virtue or Zhāodé Mén (昭德门).

 During both dynasties, the rooms on either side of the gate were used for storing valuable items like silver, porcelain, clothes, and furs.

 After the Fall of the Dynasties

-The gate was the cite of celebrations at the end of World War I (the 18th of November, 1918).
+The gate was the site of celebrations at the end of World War I (the 18th of November, 1918).
 President Xu Shichang welcomed back soldiers who had served in the war.

 The foundation was built with 7 layers lengthwise and 8 layers crosswise- specially designed to prevent assassins from tunneling underneath and into the palace.
 The bricks on the ground’s surface were even carved in a certain way as to make a pleasant sound when they were walked on.

 In front of the main door are 2 lions.
 The male lion holds a globe, representing imperial power and conquests.
 The female lion holds a lion cub under its front paw, representing a flourishing imperial family.

 After the large central door was a staircase lined with incense burners, only the emperor was allowed to use this staircase.

 Contact us and join in the in-depth Forbidden City Tour: